AndersenLab/dry-guide/docs/labsite.md

 You can also use [Github Desktop](https://desktop.github.com) to manage changes to the site.

-If you want to edit the site locally and preview changes, run the following in the git repo directory:
+If you want to edit the site locally and preview changes, run the following in the __root__ directory of the git repo:

 ```
 jekyll serve